Mohamed Melainine Ould Eyih: Minister

 On 9 August 2019 Mohamed Melainine Ould Eyih took office as Minister of Secondary Education and Technical and Vocational Training in the government of prime minister Ismaïl Ould Bedde Ould Cheikh Sidiya.

 On 9 August 2020, Mohamed Aïnina Ould Eyih was named Minister of National Education, Reform, Technical Training and Reform in the cabinet of prime minister Mohamed Ould Bilal.

 In August 2021 the Ministry of National Education announced that just 8% of secondary school leavers had succeeded in passing the 2021 baccalaureate, making them eligible for higher education.

 This compared to 16% in 2020.

 Higher education enrolment in Mauritania at 5.76% is far lower than in neighboring Morocco (38%), Algeria (51%) and Tunisia (32%).

 Mohamed Melainine Ould Eyih said “Weak baccalaureate results were expected due to the structural imbalances in the educational system, the impact of two years of the pandemic, and new procedures for regulating exams ...
 These baccalaureate results will be subject to careful analysis in order to re-structure the secondary education divisions.”

 In September 2021 Mohamed Melainine Ould Eyih visited the Kouroudjel school.

 There he announced launch of a national school nutrition program.

 In February 2022 a coalition of education unions called a five-day strike, which was observed by most teachers.

 Issues included inadequate salaries and bonuses, use of assistant teachers, unfair treatment of teachers on permanent contracts and failure to allocate land or housing to teachers.

 Mohamed Melainine Ould Eyih was reported to have said "the strike will achieve nothing".

 In March 2022 Prime Minister Mohamed Ould Bilal announced that his government had resigned after receiving strong criticism from President Ghazouani.

 On 31 March 2022 Mohamed Melainine Ould Eyih was named Minister of National Education and Reform of the Educational System, and also Government Spokesperson.

 In July 2022 the National Assembly of Mauritania passed a new law under which sciences would be taught in their native language to speakers of languages such as Hassaniya, Wolof, Peul and Soninké.

 These students would also be taught Arabic.

 Mohamed Melainine Ould Eyih said the purpose was to "put an end to the alarming deterioration of the national education system".

 Black activists decried the law, which they said "enshrines the linguistic injustice in the country".

-In July 2022 President Mohamed Ould Ghazouani renamed the Union pour la République (UPR) to Insaf, meaning "fairness" or "equity" in Arabic.
+In July 2022 President Mohamed Ould Ghazouani renamed the Union pour la République (UPR) to Parti El Insaf, meaning "fairness" or "equity" in Arabic.
 Mohamed Malainine Ould Eyih was made leader of the new party.